bkrabach/recipe-executor/ai_context/generated/recipe_executor_recipe_files.md

 - Use Python's `typing.Protocol` to define interfaces in a structural subtyping manner.
 This allows classes to implement the protocols without explicit inheritance, maintaining loose coupling.
 - Mark protocol interfaces with `@runtime_checkable` to allow runtime enforcement (e.g., in tests) if needed, without impacting normal execution.
 - The `ContextProtocol` should include all methods that other components (steps, executor) rely on.
 This includes standard mapping methods (`__getitem__`, `__setitem__`, etc.), as well as `get`, `clone`, and any other utility needed for context usage (like `keys`, `as_dict`).
-- The `StepProtocol` interface is minimal by design (just the `execute` method with a `ContextProtocol` parameter), since step initialization and configuration are handled separately.
+- The `StepProtocol` interface is minimal by design (just the async `execute` method with a `ContextProtocol` parameter), since step initialization and configuration are handled separately.
 This focuses the contract on execution behavior only.
-- The `ExecutorProtocol` should accept a recipe in various forms (string path, JSON string, or dict) and a context implementing `ContextProtocol`.
+- The `ExecutorProtocol` should define an async `execute` method that accepts a recipe in various forms (string path, JSON string, or dict) and a context implementing `ContextProtocol`.
 It returns `None` and is expected to raise exceptions on errors (as documented in Executor component).
 Logging is passed optionally.
 - No actual business logic or data storage should exist in `protocols.py`; it strictly contains interface definitions with `...` (ellipsis) as method bodies.
 This keeps it aligned with the "contracts only" role of the component.
 - Ensure naming and signatures exactly match those used in concrete classes to avoid confusion.
 For example, `ContextProtocol.clone()` returns a `ContextProtocol` to allow flexibility in context implementations.
 - Keep the protocols in a single file (`protocols.py`) at the root of the package (no sub-package), consistent with single-file component convention.
 This file becomes a lightweight dependency for any module that needs the interfaces.